-So, all the podcasts on the Internet form the general market.
+So all the podcasts on the Internet form the general market.
 However, podcasts discussing sports is a niche (subset) of the general podcast market.
 Podcasts discussing a specific sport such as mixed martial arts is an even more niche market.

 Interior decorators can find work in a general market such as in retail.
-But, Peter Marino found a niche market within the retail industry by designing stores for fashion houses such as Chanel, Christian Dior, and Louis Vuitton.
+But Peter Marino found a niche market within the retail industry by designing stores for fashion houses such as Chanel, Christian Dior and Louis Vuitton.
 He has designed more high-fashion boutiques in high-fashion capitals than any other architect in the business.

 Jonathan Woodward is an illustrator who has found a very specific niche.
 He is an environmentally friendly wildlife illustrator that uses a cut-paper collage style both with recycled magazines and digitally to create his art.
-He caters to a highly specialized market that includes creating illustrations for children’s book publishers to zoos to toy manufacturers.
+He caters to a highly specialised market that includes creating illustrations for children’s book publishers to zoos to toy manufacturers.

 Artist James Niehues’ canvas is the ski trail map, a very niche and different market for a painter.
-Since 1986, Niehues has created more than 240 different maps for resorts on five continents including Aspen Highlands, Sun Valley, Vail, Whistler Blackcomb, and Big Sky.
+Since 1986, Niehues has created more than 240 different maps for resorts on five continents including Aspen Highlands, Sun Valley, Vail, Whistler Blackcomb and Big Sky.

 If you can build a business for a feasible niche market (can be done) and viable (can be profitable over time), you have a good chance of success.

-And, when you succeed in one market, one or more of the following scenarios will occur:
+And when you succeed in one market, one or more of the following scenarios will occur:

 - You reach your maximum commercial potential in the market as it cannot bear you raising your value (and price) any higher.